 Falmouth Petroleum has previously done seabed scanning for their terminal areas but the underwater structural inspection VRT performed was the first for the terminal structures.
 VRT inspected a newly build oil jetty and its adjacent seabed.
 The purpose was to check the quality of the construction and to monitor sediment shift around the jetty.
 “We compared VRT’s bathymetric data to previous surveys in order to predict future dredging requirements”, explained Paul Denmead, Director Terminal Operations UK, World Fuel Services Europe Ltd.

 The inspections were performed without causing any downtime on terminal operations.
 In many cases VRT’s inspection is the first time for the infrastructure managers to see the structures from this point of view; from the seaside combining the underwater sonar data, above water laser data and the photographs and visual observations of the field crew.
 All these pieces are merged by VRT’s office crew to create a seamless picture of the structures.
-VRT delivers the inspection results via VRT BIM online system to ensure their usability in maintenance planning.
+VRT delivers the inspection results via Gisgro online system to ensure their usability in maintenance planning.
 VRT’s licensed inspector also goes through the categorized observations with the client in the final meeting.
-The information about damages, shallow areas or objects on the seabed can easily be communicated forward via VRT BIM for maintenance or dredging purposes.
+The information about damages, shallow areas or objects on the seabed can easily be communicated forward via Gisgro for maintenance or dredging purposes.